tamilzh2018/kode-kloud-test/Linux.md

 **Run it with:** sudo /opt/scripts/database.sh

 # Q5 Configure LAMP server
+xFusionCorp Industries is planning to host a WordPress website on their infra in Stratos Datacenter.
+They have already done infrastructure configuration—for example, on the storage server they already have a shared directory /vaw/www/html that is mounted on each app host under /var/www/html directory.
+Please perform the following steps to accomplish the task:

+a.
+Install httpd, php and its dependencies on all app hosts.

+b.
+Apache should serve on port 3004 within the apps.

+c.
+Install/Configure MariaDB server on DB Server.

+d.
+Create a database named kodekloud_db8 and create a database user named kodekloud_tim identified as password TmPcZjtRQx.
+Further make sure this newly created user is able to perform all operation on the database you created.

+e.
+Finally you should be able to access the website on LBR link, by clicking on the App button on the top bar.
+You should see a message like App is able to connect to the database using user kodekloud_tim
+Ans:

+To complete the task for **xFusionCorp Industries** to host a WordPress website with a shared `/var/www/html` directory, follow these steps on the appropriate hosts.
+I’ll break it down by part:

+## ✅ a.
+Install `httpd`, `php` and dependencies (on all **app hosts**)

+### Run on all app hosts:
+sudo yum install -y httpd php php-mysqlnd php-fpm

+> If using a Debian-based system (like Ubuntu), replace with:

+sudo apt update
+sudo apt install -y apache2 php php-mysql libapache2-mod-php

+## ✅ b.
+Configure Apache to serve on **port 3004** (on all **app hosts**)

+### Edit Apache config:

+sudo sed -i 's/^Listen 80/Listen 3004/' /etc/httpd/conf/httpd.conf
+sudo grep ^Listen /etc/httpd/conf/httpd.conf

+> On Ubuntu/Debian, update `/etc/apache2/ports.conf` and the default virtual host config: sudo sed -i 's/80/3004/g' /etc/apache2/ports.conf
+sudo sed -i 's/<VirtualHost \*:80>/<VirtualHost \*:3004>/' /etc/apache2/sites-available/000-default.conf

+### Allow the new port in the firewall (if applicable):
+sudo systemctl list-units | grep firewalld sudo systemctl list-units | grep iptables sudo firewall-cmd --permanent --add-port=3004/tcp sudo firewall-cmd --reload

+### Restart Apache:
+sudo systemctl enable httpd
+sudo systemctl restart httpd

+> Ubuntu:
+sudo systemctl enable apache2
+sudo systemctl restart apache2

+## ✅ c.
+Install & Configure **MariaDB** server (on **DB server**)
+### Install MariaDB:
+sudo yum install -y mariadb-server sudo systemctl enable mariadb sudo systemctl start mariadb

+> For Debian-based:
+sudo apt install -y mariadb-server sudo systemctl enable mariadb sudo systemctl start mariadb

+## ✅ d.
+Create DB, user and grant privileges

+### Run in MySQL shell on the DB server:

+mysql -u root
+or
+sudo mysql

+Then execute:

+CREATE DATABASE kodekloud_db6;
+CREATE USER 'kodekloud_gem'@'%' IDENTIFIED BY 'ksH85UJjhb';
+GRANT ALL PRIVILEGES ON kodekloud_db6.* TO 'kodekloud_gem'@'%';
+FLUSH PRIVILEGES;
+EXIT;

 # Q6 Install and Configure DB Server
 # Q7 Install and Configure Web Application
 # Q8 Install and Configure PHP-FPM